math045b/itu-minitwit-private/docs/log.md

 ## Meeting 10/02/25
 After the issues the previous meeting the group decided to migrate the simple c# solution into a dotnet web application using razor pages to handle the UI elements.

+Group worked with converting the application to razor pages.
+In order to keep the project structure simple, for now we opted to forgo the repositiory pattern and just keep the LINQ statements within the razor-page-models